 Does psoriasis scar the skin?

 The condition itself does not cause scars.
 However, when psoriasis causes severe itching that leads to scratching and breaks in the skin, this can lead to scarring.
-If the skin that is affected by psoriasis becomes infected, this can also lead to scars.
+If skin affected by psoriasis becomes infected, this can also lead to scarring.

 Appropriate care and treatment can reduce the risk of scarring related to psoriasis.

 Psoriasis can negatively affect a person’s mental health.
-If scarring occurs, the condition can have an even greater impact on a person’s self-esteem.
+If scarring occurs, the condition can have an even greater effect on a person’s self-esteem.

-However, treatment is available, and a doctor can give advice about the best options.
+Treatment options are available, and a doctor can advise about the most suitable options for each person.
 New medications called biologics may help reduce the frequency of flares and improve baseline psoriasis symptoms, especially among people with moderate to severe symptoms.